wyntr-kirlan/Iyan_Portofolio/README.md

 ## Overview
 This is my personal portfolio project built with Angular, showcasing my projects.

-## Divide This Project into 2 part UI/UX Design and Frontend Engineer
+## Divide This Project into 3 part ERP , UI/UX Design and Frontend Engineer

 * Software Aplication: VS Code, Visual Studio, & Figma
 * *You can take a look in my linkedin:* [Wiyantoro](https://www.linkedin.com/in/wiyantoro/)